pathros/smart-home/README.md

 ### Data sources
 Data will come from the sensors.
 Historical data will be stored in a database that will be applied to models.

+I added the "weather_sample.csv" sample file to give a general idea how the input would be collected from different sensors to apply AI methods on, in order to determine whether the windows should be open or closed.

+I also added my Jupiter Notebook with Python to test it with different AI methods.

 **Sample Columns** are (all as float type):
 * precipitation
 * temperature